yuejiaointel/scikit-learn-intelex/INSTALL.md

 ## Build from Sources with `conda-build`

-Intel(R) Extension for Scikit-learn* is easily built from the sources using only one command and `conda-build` utility.
+Extension for Scikit-learn* is easily built from the sources using only one command and `conda-build` utility.

 ### Prerequisites for `conda-build`